nodeshift-archived/license-reporter/README.md

 </licenseSummary>
 ```

-### Asterix (*) in license name
+### Asterisk (*) in license name
-In the console output you may come across a license name which contains an asterix, for example:
+In the console output you may come across a license name which contains an asterisk, for example:

     ========= WARNING WHITE-LISTED LICENSES ==========
     name: express-bunyan-logger , version: 1.3.1 , licenses: BSD*